odoo/documentation/purchase/manage_deals/agreements.rst

 ======================

 Go to :menuselection:`Orders --> Purchase Agreements` and click on *Create*.
 Select *Blanket Order* as your *Agreement Type*.
 Next, select the vendor.
-The other fields aren't mandatory, but you usually want to define an *Agreement Deadline* after which the blanket order won't be valid anymore.
+The other fields aren't mandatory.

 Next, add the products you want to order and their price.
 Note that you can also add a *Quantity* for each product, for example, if you have agreed with your vendor to order a specific minimum quantity each time or in total.
-If you have configured your blanked order to *Set quantities manually*, this is only used for informational purposes.
+If you have configured your blanket order to *Set quantities manually*, this is only used for informational purposes.

 .. image:: media/agreements-set-blanket-order.png